ArticleHeadless with NextJS & GatsbyJS: 9 Key Benefits for Your Business

 This decoupling allows you to choose technologies for the front-end of your store that can bring major business benefits with them.

 The advantages and disadvantages of course differ depending on what technologies you decide to use for your front-end.
-In this guide, we will look at a specific combination that people are excited about, namely the JAM-Stack or specifically Gatsby.
+In this guide, we will look at a specific combination that people are excited about, namely the JAM-Stack or more specific frameworks like Gatsby & NextJS.

 Site performance is important and if a page is slow that’s bad for your bottom line.
 Most people understand that.
 What they mostly don’t understand is how important it is.